w-salloum/workmotion/README.md

   ]
 }
 ```
-now let us use FINAL_APPROVE ( which suppose to move the state from APPROVED to ACTIVE), we will see the state does not change and history will show that action
+now let us use FINAL_APPROVE ( which is supposed to move the state from APPROVED to ACTIVE), we will see the state does not change and history will show that action
 ```JSON
 {
   "id": 1,